Our Vision, Aims and Strategy

 MISSION - What we want to do:

-In our interdependent world, what each of us does affects all others and the ecosystem that sustains us.
-We want to build a network of a co-operating individuals and organisations to provide opportunities for people from diverse backgrounds to come together to:
+We want to build a network of co-operating individuals and organisations to provide opportunities for people from diverse backgrounds to come together to:

 AIMS – How we want to do it: